Minor in Sociology

 Satisfies: a university graduation requirement–diversity.

-This course offers a sociological examination of the system of racial and ethnic inequalities from a global perspective.
-It will introduce students to 1. relevant sociological concepts and theories, 2. an overview of historical and contemporary development of racial inequalities, and 3. sociological research in this area of study.
+Offers a sociological examination of the system of racial and ethnic inequalities from a global perspective.
+It introduces relevant sociological concepts and theories, an overview of historical and contemporary development of racial inequalities, and sociological research in this area of study.

 Catalog Listing